Random matrix statistics and safety rest areas on interstates in the United States: The Kolmogorov-Smirnov test

-\textbf{ The Kolmogorov-Smirnov test} The scaled Kolmogorov-Smirnov (KS) test is a non-parametric statistical test that provides a means of comparing two one-dimensional distributions \cite{Kolmogorov,Smirnov}.
+The scaled Kolmogorov-Smirnov (KS) test is a non-parametric statistical test that provides a means of comparing two one-dimensional distributions \cite{Kolmogorov,Smirnov}.
 Hence, this can be used as a fitness test to compare the empirical data set, $\tau$, to a theoretical distribution.
-We will consider theoretical distributions of random variables with density $\rho(s; u)$ that interpolate between independent Wigner surmise and Poissonian statistic distributions, which are of the form $X_u = (1-u) X + u Y$ for fixed $u \in [0,1]$ and independent $X,Y$ with respective probability densities $\rho_{\WS}$ and $f(s) = e^{-s}$ .
-This particular form was used in \cite{subway} to profile different subway stations, while a similar ansatz was used in \cite{superstats} to profile different traffic congestion models.
+We will consider theoretical distributions of random variables with density $\rho(s; u)$ that {continuously} interpolate between independent Wigner surmise and Poissonian statistic distributions, which are of the form $X_u = (1-u) X + u Y$ for fixed $u \in [0,1]$ and independent $X,Y$ with respective probability densities $\rho_{\WS}$ and $f(s) = e^{-s}${; in particular, $X_0 = X$ and $X_1 = Y$ yield the extreme Wigner surmise (chaotic) and Poissonian (regular) models for our study}. {$X_u$ has density which is the convolution of the densities for $(1-u)X$ and $u Y$ .} This particular form was used in \cite{subway} to profile different {New York City} subway stations, while a similar ansatz was used in \cite{superstats} to profile different traffic congestion models. {We will carry forward this analysis using our empirical data set of spacings between safety rest areas.
+This continuous interpolation density $\rho(s,u)$ is analogous to the Berry-Robnik formula for the continuous transition model between the Poissonian and GOE (i.e., $\beta = 1$ Wigner surmise) statistic models used to study semiclassical level spacings when regular and chaotic orbits coexist \cite{Berry_Robnik_1984}.}